-As required in lease agreements, CFSI makes deposits and advance rentals for the use of the office premises in Metro Manila, Iligan City, Marawi City, and Zamboanga City.
+As required in lease agreements, CFSI makes deposits and advance rentals for the use of the office premises in Metro Manila, Iligan City, Marawi City, Zamboanga City and Kidapawan City.
 CFSI was also required to post a deposit for the installation and use of an electric transformer and meter for the Center for Excellence in Humanitarian Service in Cotabato City.
-These deposits will be returned to CFSI after the completion of the leases.